anhansnail/linhgiang/README.md

 [product-screenshot]: https://i.imgur.com/R8MzjsI.png

 ⚡ Quote:
-**Rock bottom became the solid foundation on which I rebuilt my life.**
+**I can't change the direction of the wind, but I can adjust my sails to always reach my destination.**

-J.K.
-Rowling
+Jimmy Dean